Skip to main content

 A single conversational product typically includes multiple components.
 In Galtea, you evaluate each component by creating a different test type, think of each test as a lens on the same system:

-• RAG pipelines → create a Quality test (type="QUALITY")
+• RAG pipelines → create an Accuracy test (type="ACCURACY")

-• Security or safety aspects → create a Red Teaming test (type="RED_TEAMING")
+• Security or safety aspects → create a Security & Safety test (type="SECURITY")

-• Conversational scenarios → create a Scenarios test (type="SCENARIOS")
+• Conversational scenarios → create a Behavior test (type="BEHAVIOR")

 You can create one or multiple test types for the same product, depending on which components you want to evaluate.